AND SOME FREE–ASSOCIATION

 By Paul Bridson

-•Photos of displays from a recent show they had attended showing some elements they found interesting.
+• Photos of displays from a recent show they had attended depicting some elements they found interesting.

-•A laundry list of “must haves”, like how much storage, literature and counter space.
+• A laundry list of “must haves” such as how much storage, literature and counter space.

-•Some ideas of future needs, in Diamond V’s case we know that at some point we’ll need to add a big screen to the tower... and I’ve designed that expectation in already.
+• Some ideas of future needs. in Diamond V’s case we knew that at some point we’ll need to add a big screen to the tower, and I’ve designed that expectation in already.